 If you are planning on being outside for an extended period, make sure wherever you and your loved one are going has some shaded areas available.
 Even better, you can bring a large umbrella or parasol for instant shade anywhere.
 If you care for a senior who is confined to a wheelchair, you may want to attach the umbrella directly to the chair for extra protection.

 Staying out in the heat too long can be draining for anyone, especially the elderly.
 Go inside or rest in shaded areas when possible to cool off and recover.

 It’s easy to enjoy the outdoors with a senior loved one if you simply take some time to plan for the heat.
-For more tips on senior safety, get in touch with Harrisburg Home Care Assistance.
+For more tips on senior safety, get in touch with Harrisburg Home Care.
 We provide hourly and live-in care, as well as specialized Alzheimer’s and dementia care in Harrisburg.
-Speak with an experienced Care Manager at (717) 540-4663 and find out how Home Care Assistance can help your senior loved one maintain a high quality of life.
+Speak with an experienced Care Manager at (717) 540-4663 and find out how Home Care can help your senior loved one maintain a high quality of life.